gbouras13/CRS_Saureus_Evolutionary_Landscape/README.md

 Introduction
 --------------------

-This repository holds the code base for Houtak & Bouras et al, 'The Intra-Host Evolutionary Landscape And Pathoadaptation Of Persistent *Staphylococcus aureus* In Chronic Rhinosinusitis' available on bioRxiv [here](https://doi.org/10.1101/2023.03.28.534496).
+This repository holds the code base for Houtak & Bouras et al, 'The Intra-Host Evolutionary Landscape And Pathoadaptation Of Persistent *Staphylococcus aureus* In Chronic Rhinosinusitis' published in _Microbial Genomics_ [here](https://doi.org/10.1099/mgen.0.001128).

 This was a combined effort with [ghs101](https://github.com/ghs101), who lead the project.
 If you find any of this code useful for your research, feel free to copy, use or modify - but please cite the pre-print!